 2. Then Go to Settings.

-3. Afterwards, choose Components from the left panel.
+3. Afterward, choose Components from the left panel.
 Then, click Customize next to Web Shield.

 4. Finally, Disable/Uncheck the option for SSL/HTTPS Scanning.

 Date and Time-zone are exchanged with the web servers to make sure authentic users are going to surf their site.
 Since Date is supposed to be same for each user, they cross-check it with their database.
 In case of improper Date and Time settings, the SSL verification will fail, and Err_SSL_Version_Or_Cipher_Mismatch error will occur.